Injury rehabilitation

 Weight management

 It is common that those who are affected over long periods with injury may put on weight.
-One of the reasons that this occurs is due to a decrease in overall Energy expenditure
+One of the reasons that this occurs is due to a decrease in overall energy expenditure

 Exercise and nutrition are both important factors when it comes to managing weight.
 Exercise shouldn’t be used predominately as a way to lose weight, but it is a healthy way to keep weight off.
 Nutrition and healthy eating is a far more effective way to help with weight management.
 This will also promote recovery by ensuring your body is getting the best fuel it needs.
-For more information on weight management take a look at the page on Body Composition.
+For more information on weight management take a look at the page on body composition.

 Mental health